 - 13.24 OPM must be informed in writing if providers offer placements through other agencies (such as DJJ) or via private placements for children/youth who may have greater needs than the DFCS program designations for which the provider is approved for DFCS placements.
 Notification to OPM may result in a special site review or request for additional information.
-Providers should also make this information available to county staff seeking placements to assist in making informed placement decisions. - 13.25 All foster care records must be maintained until the child has reached age 23 years.
-If a provider agency closes or ceases to contract for RBWO placements in the meantime and needs assistance with record storage, OPM should be contacted for assistance. - 13.26 No child placed in the Division's custody is allowed to go home with any staff member of the agency. - 13.27 Providers who utilize volunteers must have a policy that governs such activities.
+Providers should also make this information available to county staff seeking placements to assist in making informed placement decisions. - 13.25 All foster care records must be maintained for seven years from submission of final expenditure report.
+If any litigation, claim, or audit is started before the expiration of the seven-year period, contractor shall retain records for seven years after all litigation, claims, or audit findings involving the records have been resolved.
+If a provider agency closes or ceases to contract for RBWO placements, provider must communicate with OPM to discuss the plan for record storage. - 13.26 No child placed in the Division's custody is allowed to go home with any staff member of the agency. - 13.27 Providers who utilize volunteers must have a policy that governs such activities.
 Volunteers used to meet any RBWO staffing requirements must follow all requirements outlined for regular staff.
-Volunteer policy must include the following: - A completed application for volunteering; - A Fitness Determination Letter from DHS, OIG; - A documented assessment of the volunteer which includes a face to face interview; - A driving record check on any volunteer expected to transport children - Review of at least two references; if the volunteer has previous child caring experience or fostering/adopting experience, agency/employer references must be obtained; - Orientation and training of the volunteer (including Mandated reporter training); - Signing of a confidentiality agreement; and - Maintenance of a file on the volunteer to include all related volunteer documents, hours worked, and duties performed. - 13.28 Providers who utilize volunteers must ensure that they are supervised by a qualified RBWO Staff who is responsible for planning and coordinating the volunteer's assigned duties.
+Volunteer policy must include the following: - A completed application for volunteering; - A Fitness Determination Letter from DHS, OIG; - A documented assessment of the volunteer which includes a face to face interview; - A driving record check on any volunteer expected to transport children - Review of at least two references; if the volunteer has previous child caring experience or fostering/adopting experience, agency/employer references must be obtained: - Orientation and training of the volunteer (including Mandated reporter training); - Signing of a confidentiality agreement; and - Maintenance of a file on the volunteer to include all related volunteer documents, hours worked, and duties performed. - 13.28 Providers who utilize volunteers must ensure that they are supervised by a qualified RBWO Staff who is responsible for planning and coordinating the volunteer's assigned duties.
 An appropriate training/orientation program must be conducted by a qualified staff member prior to a volunteer engaging in any activities with youth. - 13.29 Providers must develop and implement policies and procedures that support youth's ability to have and use cell phones while placed with RBWO providers.
 Providers should consult with DFCS, at the time of placement, to determine whether the youth have or will obtain a cell phone and to develop an individualized cell phone plan for the youth.
 This plan should be signed by DFCS, foster parents, the provider and the youth during admission into the program and as updates to the plan are made.
 CCI providers are responsible for ensuring that direct care staff are aware of each youth's plan.
 The cell phone plan should be individualized, based on the child's age and history, and should include all of the following areas: